dfdario/fsarchiver_mybackup_script/README.md

 	Dario (Italy)

 HOWTO RUN IT
-1. Download fsarchiver_mybackup.sh and fsarchiver_rcconfig from this site and put them in the same directory
+1. Download fsarchiver_mybackup.sh from this site
-2. Make script executable with command: chmod +x fsarchiver_mybackup.sh
+2. Make script executable with the command: chmod +x fsarchiver_mybackup.sh
 3. Run with sudo: sudo ./fsarchiver_mybackup.sh
 4. Be very careful in what you are doing because a small mistake may damage your system!